Top 8 Collaboration Tools for a Startup to Boost Productivity

 • Reach out to team members whose productivity has declined.

-• Clearly define the culture of the team.
+• Clearly define the team's culture.

 • Set a good example of hard work and leadership; don’t just say what you will do; do what you say.